thelfer/tfel/docs/web/behaviours.md

 previous paragraph, `MFront` also provides several general-purpose domain specific languages:

-1. the `Default` domain specific language allows the user the write its own integration algorithm.
+1. the `Default` domain specific language allows the user to write its own integration algorithm.
 This is very useful for explicit behaviours such as the classical \nom{Tvergaard} cohesive zone model [see @tvergaard_effect_1990].